 COMPUTER SKILLS

-To perform this job successfully, an individual should have knowledge of Quick Books Accounting software; Microsoft Access, Results Plus Database software; Internet software; Microsoft Teams and Microsoft Excel, Word, PowerPoint, Publisher Word Processing software.
+To perform this job successfully, an individual should have knowledge of Quick Books Accounting software; Results Plus Database software; Internet and Social Media; Microsoft Teams and Microsoft Office software.
+Other software and/or cloud based systems may be utilized in this role to aid in the completion of duties.

 TRAINING: